douglascdev/podswap/README.md

 When a push is done on main, the listener will run the commands specified on the action file.

+The push requests are authenticated by checking a hash in the request's header that must be generated with your secret.
+Then it reads the commands from your repo's action file and executes them.

-Be aware of the implication here: `podswap` assumes the commands on your repository are safe and were written by you.
+Be aware of the security implication here: `podswap` assumes the commands in your repository are safe and were written by you.

 ## Running with systemd